kauri-io/Content/superblocks/subcurrency.md

 This tutorial doesn't cover the HTML or CSS as it's not web3 specific, aside from the element IDs that the JavaScript manipulates.
 A lot of the JavaScript code follows standard patterns for object-oriented JavaScript, so this tutorial focuses on the web3js specific parts.

-Before we have the object to interact with, we first create it, and

 First create an instance of the smart contract, [passing it as a property](https://web3js.readthedocs.io/en/v1.2.0/web3-eth-contract.html), which allows web3js to interact with it.

 ```javascript